About me

 When I was planning to leave for Argentina, the idea to start a travel blog came to mind.

-Since I moved to Spain, the Spanish language and the Spanish-speaking cultures had fascinated me, and I wanted to share this fascination.
+Since I moved to Spain for the first time in 2012, the Spanish language and the Spanish-speaking cultures had fascinated me.
+And I wanted to share this fascination.

 Getting under the skin